Manufacturing Thought Leadership: Positioning as Industry Expert

 Q: Should we focus on white papers or LinkedIn articles?

 Both.
 White papers reach audiences researching in-depth solutions and generate qualified leads.
 LinkedIn articles build personal brand and reach active decision-makers.
-An integrated approach combining both channels creates maximum impact (Content Marketing Institute, 2024).
+An integrated approach combining both channels consistently creates maximum impact, in our experience.

 Q: How do we measure thought leadership ROI?